sntioudis/papreca/README.md

  If you plan on contributing, you must review the [contribution guidelines](CONTRIBUTING.md) of the repository.

 In the spirit of open source, we encourage contributions from other Authors!
 Kindly use pull requests to contribute to the code after ensuring your local fork passes ALL tests.
 Furthermore, you can use GitHub issues for other forms of contribution (e.g., bug fixes, code optimisation, new examples, corrections to documentation).
 Note that development will solely be performed on the main branch.
 Merges with the release branch will only happen after ensuring that the code on the main branch is ready for production.
 Appropriate (semantic) versioning tags will be used to link the released version against the relevant commit.
-Additionally, enquiries can be directed to the original developer of this software, Stavros Ntioudis, via e-mail: [stavros.ntioudis20@imperial.ac.uk](mailto:stavros.ntioudis20@imperial.ac.uk).
+Additionally, enquiries can be directed to the original developer and maintainer of this software, Stavros Ntioudis, via e-mail: [stavros.ntioudis20@imperial.ac.uk](mailto:stavros.ntioudis20@imperial.ac.uk).

 In any case, kindly review our [Code of Conduct](CODE_OF_CONDUCT.md) before participating in our community.